Bruno Lage Profile

 |Born||May 12, 1976|

-After winning the Primeira Liga with Benfica in 2019, Bruno Lage is beginning a new challenge at Premier League outfit Wolverhampton Wanderers.
+After winning the Primeira Liga with Benfica in 2019, Bruno Lage had a short stay in the Premier League with Wolverhampton Wanderers.

-Born in Portugual, the Wolves boss began his soccer career playing for Brazilian side Independente and third division Portuguese outfit UCRD Praiense.
+Born in Portugual, the former Wolves boss began his football career playing for Brazilian side Independente and third division Portuguese outfit UCRD Praiense.

 Lage began his coaching career as either youth or assistant coach at a number of clubs.
 These include Vitoria Setubal, Sheffield Wednesday, Swansea City and Benfica B before taking the head coach role at Benfica in 2019.